smart-data-models/data-models/pysmartdatamodels/README.md

         - units: when available the recommended units for the attribute
         - format: either date, or time, or date-time, or URI, etc the format of the attribute
         Parameters:
+          None

         Returns:
           array of objects with the description of the subject

 3- List all data models.
 Function list_all_datamodels()

         List the names of the entities defined in the data models.
         Parameters:
+          None

         Returns:
         array of strings: data models' names